 - The rider in the solo categories / the team with most laps (and shortest time thereafter) wins.

-- If there are riders/teams in a category with the same number of laps, the fastest total lap times determine the ranking.
+- If there are riders/teams in a category with the same number of laps, the time they finish their last lap determines the order.

 Will there be race marshals?

 Yes.
 We have volunteers who will ride the track as roaming marshals.
 They will have basic repair kits and first aid supplies on them to help out.
-They are also in radio contact with the Event and Race Directors, ie Martin and Juliane.
+They are also in contact with the Event and Race Directors.

 They are also instructed to look out that no riders cheats, ie cuts off parts of the track to achieve an advantage over other riders.